awsdocs/aws-iot-docs/developerguide/configure-logging.md

 **To use the AWS IoT console to configure default logging for all of AWS IoT**

 1. Sign in to the AWS IoT console\.
-For more information, see [Sign in to the AWS IoT console](iot-console-signin.md)\.
+For more information, see [Open the AWS IoT console](setting-up.md#iot-console-signin)\.

 1. In the left navigation pane, choose **Settings**\.
 In the **Logs** section of the **Settings** page, choose **Edit**\.